Elementary Real Analysis: Four existence theorems on limits

-{\em $\bullet$ Limits of quasi-monotone sequences. }We generalize monotone sequences.
+{\em $\bullet$ Limits of quasi-monotone sequences. }Monotone sequences can be generalized.
 A~sequence $(a_n)\sus\R$ \underline{goes up } (respectively \underline{goes down }) if for every index $n$ the set of indices $m$ such that $a_m<a_n$ (respectively $a_m>a_n$) is finite.
 We say that $(a_n)$ is \underline{quasi-monotone } if it goes up or down.

 \begin{exer} Every monotone sequence is quasi-monotone. \end{exer}

 \begin{exer} Find a~quasi-monotone sequence $(a_n)$ such that for no $m$ the tail $(a_m,a_{m+1},\ds)$ is monotone. \end{exer}